jsloyer/jsloyer/content/post/cross-compiling-docker-alpine-golang.md

 To make the above work you need two Docker files.
 They are below...

-**Note the following is assuming your depencies are already downloaded, I do this with a make task, `make deps`
+**Note** the following is assuming your depencies are already downloaded, I do this with a make task, `make deps`.

 ```
 .PHONY: deps